How to Negotiate a Lease for Your Local Business

-One of the most common obstacles that we hear from small business owners that they’re facing is the difficulty of finding a place to lease to establish a brick and mortar business.
+One of the most common obstacles that we hear from local business owners that they’re facing is the difficulty of finding a place to lease to establish a brick and mortar business.
 Then, once you’ve found a place, how do you know you’re paying the right price?

 Here are some tips on how to negotiate a lease for your business, and how you can pay for it.